RoquetteTenreiro/MZ/script.md

 - Wang, E., Cresswell, H., Xu, J., & Jiang, Q. (2009).
 Capacity of soils to buffer impact of climate variability and value of seasonal forecasts.
 Agricultural and Forest Meteorology, 149(1), 38-50.

+For the case of sunflower, the medium level of water stress (29%) might partially explain the good correlation observed between yield and topography.
+Lower elevations (<175m) were more productive (zone C) while medium-high elevations yielded less.
+However, differences may be neglected as yields varied less than 1 ton/ha among MZ's.

 ```{r}
 # The goodness of variance fit (GVF)